MSinghSRH/Mechanical-engineering-work-samples/README.md

 **Project Types:** Modeled Components with Simulation
 **Software Used:** CATIA (for modeling and simulation)
-**Project Scope** CAD Modeling, Finite Element Analysis, Mechanical Behavior Simulation
+**Project Scope:** CAD Modeling, Finite Element Analysis, Mechanical Behavior Simulation

 This section features parts modeled in CATIA and subsequently analyzed for mechanical stress, deformation, and performance under realistic conditions.
 These projects demonstrate results of mechanical analysis and simulation workflows.